xpavlic4/book-extracts/The Subtle Art of Not Giving a Fck.md

 If you are exceptional at one thing, chances are you are average or below average at most other things.

-A lot of people are afraid to accept mediacrity because they believe that if they accept it, they will never achieve anything, never improve, and that their life won't matter.
+A lot of people are afraid to accept mediocrity because they believe that if they accept it, they will never achieve anything, never improve, and that their life won't matter.
 Once you accept the premise that a life is worthwhile only if it is truly notable and great, then you basically accept the fact that most of the human population sucks and is worthless.
 People who become great at something become great because they are mediocre and they could be so much better.

 ## The Value of Suffering